noetl/noetl/REFACTORING_SUMMARY.md

 The `noetl/tools/__init__.py` file now serves as a **backward compatibility layer** that:
 - Imports from new locations (noetl.tools, noetl.core.*)
 - Re-exports everything with old names
-- Allows existing code to continue using `from noetl.plugin import X`
+- Allows existing code to continue using `from noetl.tools import X`
 - Maintains the REGISTRY for dynamic tool lookup

 This means **all existing code continues to work** without modification while we transition to the new structure.